About the Collection

-The Three Mile Island (TMI) Collection is an eclectic mix of rare artifacts, books, paper ephemera, newspapers, publications, t-shirts, and technical reports related to the 1979 Three Mile Island nuclear accident.
-Included in the collection are separate series of records, such as the TMI Alert Collection, and the Alan E. Mays and Fay A. Youngmark Three Mile Island Collection, which highlights the community responses from residents of Middletown, Harrisburg, and the surrounding communities in southcentral Pennsylvania in the aftermath of the accident.
-Ephemeral materials that are often satirical and tongue-in-cheek reactions to the nuclear accident are juxtaposed with U.S. government responses to the meltdown as indicated in reports and publications from various government agencies and the nuclear energy industry.
+The Three Mile Island (TMI) Collection is an eclectica and unique mix of rare artifacts, books, paper ephemera, newspapers, publications, t-shirts, and technical reports related to the 1979 Three Mile Island nuclear accident.
+Included in the collection are separate record groups and series, such as the TMI Alert Collection, the Alan E. Mays and Fay A. Youngmark Three Mile Island Collection, and recent donations from Mr. Eric Epstein, Executive Director of Three Mile Island Alert (TMIA), and Mr. William Cologie.
+These materials highlight the community responses from residents of Middletown, Harrisburg, and the surrounding communities in southcentral Pennsylvania in the aftermath of the accident from 1979 to the present day.
+Ephemeral materials, that are often satirical and tongue-in-cheek reactions to the nuclear accident, are juxtaposed with U.S. government responses to the meltdown as seen in reports and publications from various government agencies and the nuclear energy industry.

 About the Three Mile Island (TMI) Accident